wp-plugins/sell-media/readme.txt

 Please visit the Add Media -> Settings -> Payments page and double check all of your settings.
 Also, if you are using Paypal, you need to make sure you have [added your IPN Listener URL to Paypal](https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_admin_IPNSetup).

+Also, PayPal computers use IP ranges 66.211.*.* and 173.0.*.* and visit the IPN URL with NO User-Agent.
+Some web hosting companies have their servers set up to block incoming pings when the User-Agent is not explicityly set (as is the case with Paypal's IPN).
+In this case, you'll want to modify your .htaccess file to override user-agent blocking with these address ranges.

 = What are license types? =

 The Sell Media plugin helps you to create and assign different licenses and prices for each image, video or audio file based on the anticipated usage of the media.
 For example: If a large company wants to purchase one of your images for a billboard, you should charge one price for commercial usage, charge another for editorial, and so on.